UK fans wonder if Taylor Swift will say 'So long, London' after Eras Tour

 “Her relationship now kind of assumes London won’t be somewhere she will be.
 It’s not like there is an American football player living here,” said Maggie Fekete, 22, a Canadian graduate student who credits the London references in Swift’s music with orienting her when she moved to the city three years ago.
 “I think there will be a lot less London in her music, which is sad.”

+Stella Elgood, 25, of London, said Friday she assumed Swift would sing “So long, London” at some point during her eight nights in the city but that Swift “will always be welcome.”

+“Especially since she dated Harry Styles, she’s been here in the Zeitgeist,” Elgood said.

-For those who haven’t been paying attention, Swift had a series of romances with famous British citizens, starting with Harry Styles in 2012 and ending last year, when she started dating Kansas City Chiefs tight end Travis Kelce.
+For those who haven’t been paying attention, Swift had a series of romances with famous British citizens (including Styles in 2012) that ended last year, when she started dating Kansas City Chiefs tight end Travis Kelce.
 The speculation surrounding “So Long, London” and a mournful companion song that mentions a London pub, “The Black Dog,” stems from the 2023 breakup of Swift and English actor Joe Alwyn, who were together for over six years.

 Alwyn is assumed to have inspired “London Boy,” a song from her 2019 album “Lover.”
 A special-edition “Lover” CD included what appeared to be a January 2017 diary entry in which Swift talked about being “essentially based in London” but trying to lay low.
 British tabloids later reported that Swift spent much of the COVID-19 pandemic sheltering with Alwyn in north London.